blues-man/2021-ai/README.md

 ### Setup CI

 CI is implemented via OpenShift Pipelines.
-We also use Gogs are Git server for storing source code and Kubernetes manifests controlled by OpenShift GitOps.
+We also use Gogs as Git server for storing source code and Kubernetes manifests controlled by OpenShift GitOps.

 ```